Why is my water heater leaking water

 Plumbing

-The answer to 'why is my water heater leaking water' is that there are several common causes, including a faulty temperature and pressure (T&P) relief valve, a cracked tank, or sediment buildup.
-Leaks can also occur at the inlet and outlet connections or around the tank itself.
+The answer to 'why is my water heater leaking water' is that there are several common causes, including a faulty temperature and pressure (T&P) relief valve, a crack in the tank, or a loose connection in the plumbing.
+Leaks can also be caused by sediment buildup or corrosion inside the tank.

 Step-by-Step Guide